gardener/gardener-extension-otelcol/docs/api-reference/otelcol.extensions.gardener.cloud.md

-TLSConfig provides the TLS settings used by exporters and receivers.
+TLSConfig provides the TLS settings used by exporters.

-See [OpenTelemetry TLS Configuration Settings] for more details.

-[OpenTelemetry TLS Configuration Settings]: https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md